traefik/traefik/docs/content/https/acme.md

 _Optional, Default=2160_

 The `certificatesDuration` option defines the certificates' duration in hours.
-It defaults to `2160` (90 days) to follow Let's Encrypt certificates lifespan.
+It defaults to `2160` (90 days) to follow Let's Encrypt certificates' duration.

 !!! warning "Traefik cannot manage certificates with a duration lower than 1 hour."